Independent boutique hotel lobby with character

 5. Heritage depth

 Many of the strongest heritage hotels are independent.
-The Sersale family at Le Sirenuse, the Iro family at Hiiragiya — these continuities are difficult to replicate at chain hotels.
+The Sersale family at Le Sirenuse since 1951, six generations of the Nishimura family at Hiiragiya in Kyoto, these continuities are difficult to replicate at chain hotels.

 Where each wins